-If you do not have access to a computer:

-The Community Health Library Staff are available for assistance.
+If you don't have access to a computer the Marshall Community Health Library staff are available for assistance.
 They are located at:

-3581 Palmer Drive Suite 101 Cameron Park, CA 530-626-2778
+3581 Palmer Drive, Suite 101 in Cameron Park.
+530-626-2778.

-To sign up for MyChart, visit:
+To sign up for MyChart, visit: Marshallmedical.org/mychart

-Marshallmedical.org/mychart